bigsea-ufcg/bigsea-controller/README.md

 # BIGSEA Asperathos - Controller

 ## Overview
-The Controller service is responsible for managing the applications performance, adjusting the amount of resources allocated to the virtual infrastructure where the applications run, in order to ensure application’s QoS goals.
+The Controller is responsible for adjusting the amount of resources allocated to the virtual infrastructure where the applications run, in order to guarantee application’s QoS.

-To more details about Controller, see [architecture.md](https://github.com/bigsea-ufcg/bigsea-controller/tree/refactor/docs/architecture.md)
+To more info, see [details.md](https://github.com/bigsea-ufcg/bigsea-controller/tree/refactor/docs/details.md)

-## How does it works
+## How does it works?
+The complete Controller services makes use of three plugins: *Actuator*, *Controller* and *Metric Source*.
-This service includes the *Actuator*, *Controller* and *Metric Source* components.
-The Controller, based on metrics such as application progress and CPU usage, decides the amount of resources to allocate to the applications.
-The Actuator is responsible for connecting to the underlying infrastructure (such as a Mesos or an OpenStack Sahara platform) and triggering the commands or API calls that allocate or deallocate resources, based on the Controller’s requests.
-The Metric Source plugin is responsible for getting application metrics from a metric source, such as Monasca, and returning them to the Controller.
+The **Controller**, based on metrics such as application progress and CPU usage, decides the amount of resources to allocate to the applications.
+The **Actuator** is responsible for connecting to the underlying infrastructure (such as a Mesos or an OpenStack Sahara platform) and triggering the commands or API calls that allocate or deallocate resources, based on the Controller’s requests.
+The **Metric Source** plugin is responsible for getting application metrics from a metric source, such as Monasca, and returning them to the Controller.

 ## How to develop a plugin
 See [plugin-development.md](https://github.com/bigsea-ufcg/bigsea-controller/tree/refactor/docs/plugin-development.md).